Generic Name: esomeprazole sodium

 Studies evaluating concomitant administration of esomeprazole and either naproxen (non-selective NSAID) or rofecoxib (COX-2 selective NSAID) did not identify any clinically relevant changes in the pharmacokinetic profiles of esomeprazole or these NSAIDs.

 Co-administration of omeprazole in healthy subjects and in transplant patients receiving MMF has been reported to reduce the exposure to the active metabolite, mycophenolic acid (MPA), possibly due to a decrease in MMF solubility at an increased gastric pH.
-The clinical relevance of reduced MPA exposure on organ rejection has not been established in transplant patients receiving esomeprazole and MMF.
-Use esomeprazole with caution in transplant patients receiving MMF [see Clinical Pharmacology (12.3)].
+The clinical relevance of reduced MPA exposure on organ rejection has not been established in transplant patients receiving esomeprazole sodium for injection and MMF.
+Use esomeprazole sodium for injection with caution in transplant patients receiving MMF [see Clinical Pharmacology (12.3)].

 Interactions with Investigations of Neuroendocrine Tumors

-Drug-induced decrease in gastric acidity results in enterochromaffin-like cell hyperplasia and increased Chromogranin A levels which may interfere with investigations for neuroendocrine tumors [see Warnings and Precautions (5.9), Clinical Pharmacology (12.2)].
+Drug-induced decrease in gastric acidity results in enterochromaffin-like cell hyperplasia and increased Chromogranin A levels which may interfere with investigations for neuroendocrine tumors [see Warnings and Precautions (5.9)and Clinical Pharmacology (12.2)].

 Concomitant administration of esomeprazole and tacrolimus may increase the serum levels of tacrolimus.